ethereum-optimism/optimism/specs/deposits.md

 | l1BlockHash       | bytes32     | 100-131        | 4       |
 | batcherHash       | bytes32     | 132-163        | 5       |

-Total calldata length must be exactly 164 bytes, implying the sixth and final segment is only partially filled.
+Total calldata length MUST be exactly 164 bytes, implying the sixth and final segment is only partially filled.
+This helps to slow database growth as every L2 block includes a L1 Attributes deposit transaction.

 ## Special Accounts on L2